When I moved across country, I had two rooms full of stuff and only one car in which to pack everything I needed. Here's how I sold it all!

 - NWOT - The item is new without tags.

 I can't even begin to tell you how important it is to read the rules of each group!
 I have seen people get kicked out because they didn't obey the rules and/or were disrespectful.

-Post Your Items for Sale
+Post Your Items for Sale on Facebook

 Now that you understand the terminology and have (hopefully) read over the rules, it's time to get your items sold!
 Understand that sometimes items sell quickly and other times they don't.
 I suggest doing some research on your items to see how they should be priced.

 To begin, you will want to have a good picture of the merchandise.
-Some groups allow you to have multiple photos and others only allow you to have one.
-Also, some require that you have an album while others say you can post pictures individually.
+Some groups allow you to have multiple photos, and others only allow you to have one.
+Also, some require that you have an album, while others say you can post pictures individually.
 Whatever that group says is what you should follow!
 You will notice the photo of the bed that I wanted to sell.
-My Facebook online yard sale group only allowed one image per photo, so I used an app on my phone that allowed me to take two photos and combine them in to one collage so that I could show different angles.
+My Facebook online yard sale group only allowed one image per photo, so I used an app on my phone that allowed me to take two photos and combine them into one collage so that I could show different angles.

 When you have your picture, make sure you add a good description.
 In the description, include: